Choosing Between Traditional and Tankless Water Heaters

 - Must be properly placed to ensure performance.

-Understanding installation needs helps homeowners plan for long-term efficiency.
+Understanding water heater installation needs helps homeowners plan for long-term efficiency.

 Traditional and Tankless Water Heaters: Conclusion